 Where legends are made

-> Huge events coming to stadiums around the UK this summer and next summer.
+Huge events coming to stadiums around the UK this summer.

-> Get your next live music experience sorted here…
+Get your next live music experience sorted here…

 Read the latest news and features on the Ticketmaster Blog

 In Ticketmaster’s Summer Stadium Shows guide, we’ve gathered together the hottest music stadium and arena concerts hitting the UK this year – and, trust us, it doesn’t get any bigger than this!